 So, I worked up the courage and signed for the kickboxing classes online.
-A short while later, I got a call from a trainer to schedule my first class.
+A short while later, I got a call from the manager (Robbie) to schedule my first class.
 (You need to work one on one with someone the first time so they can explain how to do everything.)

 Ugh, I thought.
 I wasn’t going to be able hide.

 I showed up at the wrong place at the appointed time.
-The woman who answered the phone was encouraging.
+Tori, the woman who answered the phone, was encouraging (I think I called twice!).
 By the time I made it to the right place, it was too late for my pre-class interview.
-The woman who met me at the door actually hugged me and told me, “We want you to have the best experience possible; you’re going to need to reschedule.”
+The woman who met me at the door, Samira, actually hugged me and told me, “We want you to have the best experience possible; you’re going to need to reschedule.”

-So I went back later that same day and instead of the small class that I would have attended, it was a huge, loud evening class!
+So I went back later that same day and instead of the small class that I would have attended, it was a huge, loud evening class taught by Robbie!
 (My biggest fear: I definitely couldn’t hide.)

-Even though my trainer guided me through the whole thing, it was extremely humbling to realize how uncoordinated and out of shape I
+Even though my trainer, Jenna, guided me through the whole thing (with almost unbelieveable cheerfulness), it was extremely humbling to realize how uncoordinated and out of shape I

 am was: pushups, wall sits, burpees, V-sits.
 Uhm, no. Just no.